JieTrancender/apisix-dashboard/docs/deploy-with-docker.md

 # Building and Launching with Docker

+**NOTE:** We support Docker Image, please visit [DockerHub](https://hub.docker.com/r/apache/apisix-dashboard) for more information.
+The following steps are for building Docker Image manually.

-To build a Dashboard with Docker, you simply download the `Dockerfile` file from the **root directory** to your device (no need to download all source codes) then follow this guide.
+To build the Dashboard with Docker, you simply download the `Dockerfile` file from the **root directory** to your device (no need to download all source codes) then follow this guide.

 The `manager-api` and `web` will be included in this build guide product.